 The technical name for muddy thinking is "impaired executive function."
-The executive function of the brain coordinates flexibility and speed of thought, information processing, problem-solving, and other abstract View the rebound effects video.

-thinking skills.
-These impairments occur during and for a period of time after the highrisk use of THC.
+The executive function of the brain coordinates flexibility and speed of thought, information processing, problem-solving, and other abstract thinking skills.
+These impairments occur during and for a period of time after the high-risk use of THC.